Manage Outgoing Users/Manage Authentication

 This has no control over "Manage email users", or any related settings.

-You can manage Outgoing Users from the Admin Level and Domain Level Control Panels.
+You can manage Outgoing Users/Authentication Methods from the Admin Level and Domain Level Control Panels.
 When accessed from the Domain Level the outgoing users are specific to the logged in domain.

 In the Admin Level or Domain Level Control Panel, go to Outgoing > Manage Authentication.
 The Manage Authentication page is displayed.